 Joint Venture Agreement

-Since a joint venture requires collaboration with another entity, it’s a good idea to have a Joint Venture Agreement in place.
-This will set out the key terms around the relationship and should manage the risks of dealing with another entity.
-So, your agreement should consider the following:
+Because a joint venture involves collaborating with an external entity, it’s wise to have a Joint Venture Agreement in place.
+This document outlines all the key terms of your collaboration and manages the risks associated with working alongside another party.
+Your agreement should consider the following:

-It’s a good idea to familiarise yourself with How A Joint Venture Agreement Works before you speak to a lawyer.
+Before you consult a lawyer, it’s helpful to familiarise yourself with How A Joint Venture Agreement Works so you can better understand which terms are critical to your particular project.

 Pros Of A Joint Venture